open-contracting/standard/standard/docs/en/schema/identifiers.md

 ### Award and Contract IDs

-Award and contract identifiers must be unique within the scope of the contracting process of which they are a part; in other words, across all OCDS data with the same `ocid`, each contract identifier refers to exactly one contract, and no two contracts use the same contract identifier.
+Award and contract identifiers must be unique within the scope of the contracting process of which they are a part.
+In other words, across all OCDS data with the same `ocid`, each contract identifier refers to exactly one contract; no two contracts use the same contract identifier.

+Award and contract identifiers must also be consistent within this scope.
+For example, if the `id` of an award is "22" in one release, then the `id` of the same award in another release must also be "22".

 Contracts should always cross-reference a related award (using the awardID property), as key information such as suppliers may be contained in the related award.
 There may be multiple contracts referring to a single award, as in the case of a framework contract where multiple contract are issued against a single award.